 After running the connector, you could also check if the "users.xml" file in the AD connector's installation directory is empty or not.
 In fact, this will tell you whether the connector is able to pull data from Microsoft Active Directory.

 You can also try to investigate possible import issues using the Active Directory Explorer tool.
-One thing you could do is to go to the correct OU, copy the Object name, and check whether the string matches with the one mentioned in the connector's configuration file.
+One thing you could do is to go to the correct OU, copy the Object name, and check whether the string matches the one mentioned in the connector's configuration file.